-The general procedure for creating a collaborative agreement with a university or institution abroad for student exchange is as follows:
+The procedure for creating a collaborative agreement with a university or institution abroad for student exchange and faculty exchange is outlined below.
+For more information about current sites, visit our website.
+For a quick overview of the steps, please see the PDF linked here.

 Each agreement requires a TTUHSC faculty champion.
 The faculty champion is responsible for maintaining contact with the collaborating institution and overseeing collaborative activities.
-During the beginning stage of the agreement process, the faculty champion will identify the opportunities that exist, the interest of both parties, and the constraints that would determine the capability, suitability, and sustainability of the potential host site.
+During the beginning stage of the agreement process, the faculty champion will identify the opportunities that exist, including interprofessional opportunities; the interest of both parties; and any constraints that would determine the capability, suitability, and sustainability of the potential host site.

 Negotiation and Consensus

-If the request is approved, OGH will then send the LoI template to the collaborating institution for review.
+If the request is approved, the Office of Global Health will send the Letter of Intent template to the collaborating institution for review.
 The collaborating institution will review the template and provide TTUHSC with any additional information necessary to complete the template document (e.g., official name, acronym, complete names and titles of the institution's official signatories).
 Please note that the template should not be signed.

-Once the collaborating institution approves the template, OGH will prepare an original LoI for the signatures of both parties.
+Once the collaborating institution approves the template, the Office of Global Health will prepare an original Letter of Intent for signatures of both parties.

-OGH will send the LoI by email to the collaborating institution for signature.
-After the collaborating institution has signed, the LoI should be returned to OGH.
-An executed copy with all signatures will be emailed to the collaborating institution.
+The Office of Global Health will send the Letter of Intent by email to the collaborating institution for signatures.
+After the collaborating institution has signed, the Letter of Intent should be returned to the Office of Global Health who will route the document for the appropriate TTUHSC signatures.
+An executed copy with all signatures will be emailed to the collaborating institution upon completion.

-After a LoI is executed, it will serve as the umbrella document for future collaborative activities between TTUHSC and the collaborating institution.
+After a Letter of Intent is executed, it will serve as the umbrella document for future collaborative activities between TTUHSC and the collaborating institution.
 As specific projects or programs for individual schools are developed, separate Program Agreements will be required.
 TTUHSC and the collaborating institution must agree on all terms for the Program Agreement, including each party's rights and responsibilities.

-Once the Program Agreement has been finalized and approved by the appropriate TTUHSC and collaborating institution authorities, OGH will prepare a Program Agreement for the parties' signatures.
-This step includes routing the Program Agreement through the TTUHSC contracting system.
+Once the Program Agreement has been finalized and approved by the appropriate TTUHSC and collaborating institution authorities, the Office of Global Health will prepare a Program Agreement for the parties' signatures.
+This step includes reviewing draft documents, making changes as necessary, and routing the Program Agreement through the TTUHSC contracting system.

 Per the Program Agreement, each student exchange will require an International Program Worksheet.
 The International Program Worksheet will outline the details of each exchange to ensure students are aware of duties and responsibilities.
 Interested students should contact the Office of Global for the International Program Worksheet and additional applicable documents.

-To renew an agreement at the end of its term, the faculty champion must submit a new agreement worksheet.
-Any changes or new developments in the collaboration must be noted here.
+To renew an agreement at the end of its term, the faculty champion must submit a new International Collaboration Worksheet.
+Any changes or new developments in the collaboration must be noted on the Worksheet.
 The process for renewal follows the same procedure as that for establishing a new agreement.